nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 The police arrest someone every 3 seconds in the United States.
 "More than 80 percent of all arrests nationwide are for low-level, nonviolent offenses.
 Nationally, the cost of policing is a staggering $115 billion per year."
 As a part of society, crime is prevalent all over the world.
 The purpose of this project is to determine whether or not police spending has an effect on certain societal factors.

 ## Objective
-The goal of this project is to analyze recent crime rates in Florida countys to see if there is a correlation with their socioeconomic factors.
+The goal of this project is to analyze recent crime rates in Florida counties to see if there is a correlation with their socioeconomic factors.

 Questions we hope to answer with the data:
 - To determine if a relationship exists between police budgets per capita and crime rates.